-If your child (or students) need to work on number bonds, I have just the thing: a new set of number bonds printables for numbers up to 10.
+If your child (or students) need to work on number bonds, I have just the thing: a new set of number bonds printable worksheets for numbers up to 10.

-It’s a digital download, available to purchase from my store, that can be downloaded and printed today.
+This worksheet pack is a PDF digital download, available to purchase from the Math, Kids and Chaos online store, that can be downloaded and printed today.

 Want a sneak peek of what’s included?
 Let’s take a look.

-This is a digital download containing 11 different printables.
+This is a digital download containing 11 different printables/worksheets.

 There are a variety of different types of activity in the pack and there are lots of different themes to keep number bonds practice as fun as possible.

 Some activities focus on number bonds of one particular number, for example numbers that add up to 8.